• Skip to primary navigation

 • One bowl - 4 ingredients - that's it!
 Just butter, golden syrup, brown sugar and flour - melt and mix together, roll into balls and bake - how easy is that?
 Prepped and baked in 20 minutes!

-• No fail - simple enough for kids to make - once the butter, sugar and golden syrup has been melted together, the kids can add the flour, mix, and then those little fingers can roll up and flatten the biscuits on a baking tray.
+• No fail - simple enough for kids to make - once the butter, sugar and golden syrup have been melted together, the kids can add the flour and mix, and then those little fingers can roll up and flatten the biscuits on a baking tray.

 A white cake stand with a pile of Hokey Pokey biscuits served on it